You dream about debt freedom and the thing left to figure out is how to pay off debt. I get it. Dream, line and sinker.

 Step 2: Learn to feel good about yourself and your debt

 Don’t trust anyone who tells you to keep your emotions in check when paying off debt, or generally dealing with money they know little about either.

 Emotions, both positive and negative, play a large and unavoidable part in our lives.

-Hearing that we have £100,000 consumer debt did weird and unexpected things to my self-esteem and self-worth.
-I thought that I am an abject failure, that my life has ended and my existence will be a sequence of grey unhappiness.
+Hearing that we have £100,000 in consumer debt did weird and unexpected things to my self-esteem and self-worth.
+I thought that I was an abject failure, that my life had ended and my existence would be a sequence of grey unhappiness.
 I also, at first, feared, despised and hated our debt.